Skip to content

 3/7 optional tests passed (4 skipped: not supported)

-Health checks for your Rocky project: config validation, state store integrity, adapter connectivity, pipeline consistency, state sync, and auth verification.
+Health checks for your Rocky project: config validation, local state store integrity, adapter connectivity, pipeline consistency, state backend configuration, live state read/write, and auth verification.

 Terminal window